Qara Yusuf: Defeating Jalayirids

 Having firmly established as a ruler of Azerbaijan with Tabriz as his capital, Qara Yusuf fell foul of his former ally Sultan Ahmed Jalayir.
 Sultan Ahmed Jalayir tried to seize Azerbaijan, but was defeated near Tabriz on 30 August 1410.
 He was captured and forced to abdicate in favor of Pirbudag (7 year old biological son of Qara Yusuf) and to appoint Shah Muhammad (another son of Qara Yusuf) to be governor of Baghdad.
 He was executed the next day passing Iraq into the hands of Qara Yusuf after Bistam Beg urged him.
 Qara Yusuf declared his son as "sultan" and crowned him in 1411, however he was still in charge as regent.

 Later reign

 Further consolidating his rule, he marched on Shirvan, where Shirvanshah Ibrahim, a loyal Timurid vassal was still reigning.
-Combined forces of Constantine I, Ibrahim and Syed Ahmed Orlat (lord of Shaki) were defeated on Battle of Chalagan, 1412.
-He later revoked governorship of Soltaniyeh from Bistam Beg and bestowed it on Jahan shah in 1415.
+The combined forces of Constantine I, Ibrahim and Syed Ahmed Orlat (lord of Shaki) were defeated on Battle of Chalagan, 1412.
+He later revoked the governorship of Soltaniyeh from Bistam Beg and bestowed it on Jahan shah in 1415.
 He repeatedly defeated Qara Osman in 1417 and on 20 September 1418.
-Also made raids to Aintab which was then under Mameluke rule in response of them granting asylum to Qara Osman.
+He also made raids into Aintab which was then under Mamluk rule in response to them granting asylum to Qara Osman.

 In October 1418, his son and nominal sultan Pirbudag died, which left Qara Yusuf in grief for days.
 He tried to forge an anti-Timurid alliance with Mehmed I in 1420 unsuccessfully.
-According to Ghiyāth al-dīn Naqqāsh – Timurid envoy to Ming China, he also sent emissary to Yongle Emperor around same time.
+According to Ghiyāth al-dīn Naqqāsh – Timurid envoy to Ming China, he also sent an emissary to Yongle Emperor around the same time.